 Another view is that there is a lack of clarity on whether civil society is part of ITU membership and how such organizations can become members of the ITU.
 It should be noted that all civil society organizations of an international nature and which are working on issues related to ICTs are entitled and encouraged to join the ITU as members.

-The ITU’s IPv6 Group, formed by ITU Council under the Directors of the ITU Development and Standardization Bureaux, is one example of inter-institutional collaboration and coordination.
+The ITU’s IPv6 Group, formed by ITU Council under the Directors of the ITU Development and Standardization Bureaux, is one example of inter-sectoral collaboration and coordination.
 The WTPF IEG, which is open to all stakeholders outside ITU and is contributing to the preparation of this report in transparent and constructive manner, is another example of successful multistakeholder cooperation.
 In order to promote greater understanding of the involvement of all stakeholder groups within ITU fora, it could be beneficial for ITU to foster similar collaborative efforts between ITU and other relevant groups [source: PayPal].

 The World Conference on International Telecommunications (WCIT)USA4 Resolution 3, “To foster an enabling environment for the greater growth of the Internet”, reinforces ITU’s support for the involvement of various stakeholder groups in its multistakeholder fora.
 The Resolution instructs the Secretary-General to continue to take the necessary steps for ITU to play an active and constructive role in the development of broadband and the multistakeholder model of the Internet as expressed in §35 of the Tunis Agenda.
 It therefore calls upon the Secretary-General to support the participation of Member States and all other stakeholders, as applicable, in the activities of ITU in this regard.
 It calls on Member States to engage with all their stakeholders to help them elaborate on their respective positions on international Internet-related technical, development and public-policy issues within the mandate of ITU at various ITU forums.

+There is another view that while the ITU, as an inter-governmental organization, has different stakeholders represented in its membership, the ITU as a specialized agency of the United Nations cannot provide an environment where all stakeholders participate on an equal footing.
+This environment is consistent with the ITU’s governing documents (i.e the ITU Constitution and Convention).